 In early production demos, there were two reprises of a sort between “Bring The Boys Back Home” and “The Doctor”.
 Part II was a seedy rocker that was immediately followed by Part III, a slower, eerie, bluesy instrumental featuring Rick Wright-sounding keyboards (performed by Waters) and a reprise of the “Is there anybody out there?” lyric.
 Both can be heard on the Under Construction ROIO.
 On the Work In Progress disc of The Wall: Immersion, it is listed as a single combined track.
 The reprise was never recorded by the band and Roger’s original demo recording of the track was used as a placeholder until it was cut sometime after the second band production demo tape of March 23, 1979.

 The Three Guitarists of Is There Anybody Out There?

-The second section features a quiet Spanish-style guitar instrumental played over a small, orchestral ensemble.
+The second section features a quiet classical-style guitar instrumental performed over a small, orchestral ensemble.
 David Gilmour did not play the instrumental solo on the album.
 He felt that he couldn’t do it cleanly enough or well enough for the record.
-In an August 1992 Musician Magazine interview, Gilmour says, “I could play it with a leather pick but couldn’t play it properly fingerstyle.”
+In an August 1992 Musician Magazine interview, Gilmour said, “I could play it with a leather pick but couldn’t play it properly fingerstyle.”
 He ended up playing the part onstage for the live shows with no problems.

 In a later 2000 interview, Gilmour shared additional details about the session.